-The Venetian era comes to life as you walk through the castle in the main town.
+The Venetian era comes to life as you walk through the castle in the main town of Kythira.
 Among the sights are the Palace of the Venetian Governor, the jails, the old cistern, the church of Myrtidiotissa and the church of Pantokrator – all landmarks and guardians of Kythira’s long history.
 Indeed, Kythira’s castle used to be called the Eyes of Crete, as it looks onto the three big seas of Greece – the Ionian, Aegean and Cretan.

-The castle-town of Agios Dimitrios used to be the island’s capital and is perhaps its most important historical site.
+The castle-town of Paleochora (also known as Agios Dimitrios) used to be the island’s capital and is perhaps its most important historical site.
 Built by people from Monemvasia in the 12th century, above two canyons at an altitude of 216m, it is not visible from the sea.
 Despite this, the infamous Ottoman admiral and former corsair Haireddin Barbarossa discovered, besieged and destroyed it.
 Exploring the ruins of its 80 houses and 20 churches is a haunting experience.
 The sole intact church of Agia Varvara is an architectural masterpiece.

 At a particular hour of the day, the sun shines into the cave of the islet of Hytra, turning the water an emerald colour and the walls golden.
 You can get there by boat from Kapsali and swim inside the cave.
 At 200m long and 22m high, it is one of the most spectacular in Greece.

 Life-size frescoes of saints painted in the 13th century greet you at the entrance of one of the most spectacular sights in Kythira.
 The stalagmites and stalactites inside the cave are natural wonders.

 Blue-green waters, caves and sculpted rocks give Kaladi the status of being the Kythira’s star beach… and you won’t have any trouble agreeing once you arrive.
 But there is a long list of other beaches on this island in the Saronic Gulf: Melidoni, Fyri Ammos, Halkos, Plateia Ammos, Limionas and Oheles are some of the outstanding ones.
 Large or small, narrow or wide, there’s a beach for everyone on Kythira.